 5 Expert Tips to Prepare for Your Utah National Parks Adventure

-If you’re headed off to tour one of Utah’s National Parks for vacation, or even all of The Mighty 5® in one trip, it’s good to get some expert advice on how to prepare.
-While the parks are breathtaking, the best rule to follow is to think in advance about what you want to do, and what you’ll need to do it safely, then make sure that’s part of your itinerary.
+If you’re headed off to tour one of Utah’s National Parks for vacation, or even all of The Mighty 5® in one trip, it’s good to get some expert advice on how to prepare in order to keep you and your family safe.
+While the parks are breathtaking, the best rule to follow is to think in advance about what you want to do, and what you’ll need to do it safely, and make sure being safe is part of your itinerary.

 1. Essential Items